garybernhardt/raptor/README.md

 1. Match PUT "/posts/:id"
 1. Extract the ID
 1. Call `Posts::Record.find_by_id` with the ID, returning `record`
-1. Enforce the :admin requirement.
-If the user isn't an admin, it return HTTP 403 Forbidden and end this process.
+1. Enforce the `:admin` requirement.
+If the user isn't an admin, return HTTP 403 Forbidden and end this process.
 1. Call `record.update_attributes`, passing in the incoming params
 1. Redirect to `/posts/:id` with the ID filled in